qubolino/flybaby/README.md

 # flybaby
 A sensor using esp32, mpu6050 in DMP mode and ms5607 (despite the class names) pressure sensor and GPS, publishing NMEA sentences on serial port.
-I imagine it would work with ESP8266 instead of ESP32 with little changes, with mpu9150 or 9250 instead of mpu6050 with no change at all, and with ms5611 or ms5637 instead of ms5607 with very little changes.
+I imagine it would work
+* with ESP8266 instead of ESP32 with little changes,
+* with mpu9150 or 9250 instead of mpu6050 with no change at all,
+* and with ms5611 or ms5637 instead of ms5607 with very little changes
+* any serial gps module outputing standard NMEA sentences

 Using platformio with Arduino framework.